 Why Should Guinea Pigs Eat Squash?

-For instance, a grownup guinea pig shouldn’t consume foods rich in calcium because it accumulates in their bodies and could lead to urinary problems, and kidney and bladder stones.
+The key to a healthy guinea pig diet is moderation and balance.
+Adult guinea pigs shouldn’t consume too much calcium because it accumulates in their bodies and can lead to urinary problems, kidney stones, and bladder stones.

 What Are the Benefits of Feeding Guinea Pigs with Squash?